realm/realm-js/contrib/linting.md

 # Keeping our code style aligned with linting

 We're using linters for a couple of reasons:
-- We've experienced a lot of reviews to focus on the stying of code rather than its design and architecture.
+- We've experienced a lot of reviews to focus on the styling of code rather than its design and architecture.
 In particular, this has the potential to be a real turn-off for a newcomer.
 - Writing code in a shared style makes way easier to read across files.
 - As with any static analysis of code, linting has the potential to find bugs before our users do.